Ys IX: Monstrum Nox

 is a 2019 action role-playing game developed by Nihon Falcom.
-A part of the Ys series, it first released in Japan for the PlayStation 4 before it saw a worldwide release by NIS America in February 2021.
+A part of the Ys series, it was released for the PlayStation 4 in Japan in September 2019 and worldwide by NIS America in February 2021.
 The game received additional releases for Windows, Nintendo Switch and Stadia in July 2021, and PlayStation 5 in May 2023.
 Ys IX received generally positive reviews from critics.

 Gameplay

 Ys IX: Monstrum Nox is an action role-playing game played from a third-person perspective.
 It further builds on the gameplay foundation of Ys VIII: Lacrimosa of Dana, where players control multiple main characters that can be switched between on-the-fly, each with their own play styles and unique skills.
 Players collect a variety of weapons and items by defeating enemies and opening chests.

 Players can consume SP to unleash a character's unique skill attack, and SP can be restored by landing hits on enemies or it can regenerate faster when the player is not attacking.
 Boost mode, a returning game mechanic from Ys: The Oath in Felghana and Ys Origin, temporarily increases damage dealt, decreases damage received, and increases attack and movement speeds.

 New to Ys IX, each party member has traversal abilities, called Monstrum Gifts, such as gliding and running up walls.
 Players can reach various places and locate hidden secrets in the city of Balduq and dungeons by utilizing these actions.